Who Oversees The Process?

 - Registration Authority Committee (RAC) – Oversees and maintains all IEEE approved Registration Authority process and functions, and provides guidance to IEEE standards-developing committees on registration.

-- Corporate Advisory Group (CAG) – Manages the Entity Standards Development process, as well as the Corporate Program offered by the IEEE SA.
+- Entity Collaborative Activities Governance Board (CAG) – Manages the Entity Standards Development process, as well as the Corporate Program offered by the IEEE SA.

 In alignment with the IEEE SA Operations Manual and its own Bylaws, the Standards Board oversees the process and policies that support standards development.
 It also provides guidelines for the development of individual and entity-driven standards to ensure a fair and equitable process.